-In this year, most of the day-to-day activities such as meetings, Board meetings, contact with community organisations and engagements with the City of Cape Town was reinstated after he lockdown of the previous year.
-The focus was to reinstate and build the relationships and efforts amongst the various partners in the area including the SAPS, the Wynberg Action Coordination Team (ACT), the Wynberg Mayoral Urban Regeneration Programme, Wynberg Community Action Network (WCAN) and the Community Policing Forum.
+In this year, most of the day-to-day activities such as meetings, Board meetings, contact with community organisations and engagements with the City of Cape Town continued as planned and scheduled.
+Our focus remained on building the relationships and efforts amongst the various partners in the area including the SAPS, the Wynberg Mayoral Urban Regeneration Programme (MURP), Wynberg Community Action Network (WCAN) and the Community Policing Forum.
+Close cooperation with the Ward Councillor, Sub council management and City officials to further improve service delivery has been the focus of these engagement.

-2. Strategic Objectives
+2. STRATEGIC OBJECTIVES